 Answer: It would appear not to be ethical as it exploits the therapeutic relationship for purposes not relevant to the treatment goals.
 This would be even more so if you or other treating psychiatrists personally benefited from the donations.
-(Section 1) (1990)
+As noted in Topic 3.2.7 of the APA Commentary on Ethics in Practice, "organizational fundraising must be conducted with sensitivity so as not to exploit the relationship of trust that the physician has with the patient . . .
+Individual psychiatrists must not approach their patients for funds or initiate identification of specific patients for their institutions to solicit, as this may adversely affect the therapeutic relationship and cannot sufficiently safeguard the patient from exploitation."
+(Section 1) (1990; Rev. 2023)